 Instead, I’m going to help you deal with getting sick while traveling.
 Because, no matter how hard you work at avoiding it, sickness be like: “I have a particular set of skills, skills I have acquired over a very long career, skills that make me a nightmare for people like you.
 I will look for you, I will find you, and I will kill you.”
 Ehh, in retrospect maybe the ransom speech from Taken wasn’t the best quote to draw from…

 First things first, consider purchasing travel insurance.
 I know you’ve heard this before, but I can’t emphasize enough how much of a help this has been.
 None of us really plan on getting sick while traveling, but isn’t that the definition of “insurance?”
-Like, I’m not planning on my house getting hit by a meteorite, but I’m covered in case it does.
+Like, I don’t plan on my house getting hit by a meteorite, but I’m covered in case it does.

 Besides non-illness related things like lost or delayed luggage, flight delays, etc., travel insurance can also cover things like:

 - Incurred medical expenses